Golf-Elder, first Black player to compete in Masters, dies at 87 | Sports-Games

 In addition to announcing Elder as an honorary starter, Augusta National said it would establish scholarships in his name at Paine College, a private, historically Black college in Augusta.
 The two scholarships will be awarded annually to one man and woman on the golf team.

+Elder, born in Dallas on July 14, 1934, was the youngest of 10 children.
+He was orphaned nearly a decade later when his father was killed in World War Two and his mother died three months later.
+Elder first got into golf as a caddie, playing his first 18-hole round when he was 16.
+In 1961, he joined the United Golf Association for Black players and at one point won 18 of 22 tournaments.

-Elder qualified for the Masters in five consecutive years from 1977 through 1981, his best finish coming in 1979 when he finished in a share of 17th place.
+Elder reached the PGA Tour in 1968 and went on to qualify for the Masters in five consecutive years from 1977 to 1981, his best result at Augusta National coming in 1979 when he finished in a share of 17th place.
+Elder was also the first Black man to represent the United States on a Ryder Cup team, in 1979 when he was part of the squad that beat Europe.

+"His courage and determination were inspiring -- a fighter in every sense of the word," Player wrote on Twitter.
+"I will forever cherish his appearance at the Masters ceremonial tee shot with Jack and I. Lee's impact on the sport, and on my life, will never be forgotten."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)